Digital Accessibility: Let's make it personal

 You might think well I don't expect the website or app I built today to even exist in the state that I built it in five or 10 years from now, because things are always getting redesign.
 That may be true but if you didn't lay a foundation and a culture within your company, if you didn't make it so someone has to make a conscious choice to make it less accessible, then you still contributed to it.

 So if by chance I've motivated you to try doing better, I want to point you to a resource that I and a lot of great colleagues at HubSpot created on digital accessibility.
 It's not a be-all end-all resource, but it's a very good starting point for beginners, and while it contains HubSpot specific content the majority of it is general and you can apply it to any web development project, it also links out to a ton of other great resources to learn more and deeper.
-I'm proud of all the work and iteration done on this resource.
+I'm proud of all the work and iteration done on this resource and want to see it help people.